-Most small and mid-sized businesses get by with a do-it-yourself approach to bookkeeping and accounting.
-In some cases, a founder or owner is charged with doing the books (clearly not the best use of his/her time), while other SMBs get another full-time employee to make time to take care of bookkeeping and accounting.
+Most small businesses get by with a do-it-yourself approach to bookkeeping and accounting.
+In some cases, a founder or owner is charged with doing the books (clearly not the best use of his/her time), while other small businesses get another full-time employee to make time to take care of bookkeeping and accounting.

 But what if nobody on your staff was burdened with this goal?
 You could maybe find a part-timer, or you could outsource it.
 Outsourcing your bookkeeping and accounting is a great way to get the work off your team’s collective plate, while also giving your company a higher level of service than you could otherwise find or afford.
 As a whole, the benefits of outsourcing your bookkeeping and accounting are awfully compelling.